clairedavid/ml_in_hep/about/instructor.md

 ### Upcoming

-This course will be taught at AIMS Senegal from January 9 until January 27, 2023.
+This course is being taught at AIMS Senegal from January 9 until January 27, 2023.

 It will be taught at AIMS South Africa from January 30 until February 17, 2023.